 Click here for more info on what to look for in a suitable rain jacket>>>

 - Trousers: Make sure you choose trousers that are stretchy, comfortable and allow enough space to move your legs freely.
-Denims are not suitable for hill walking and dry very slowly once they get wet and in turn extract vital heat from the body.
+Denim jeans are NOT suitable for hill walking and dry very slowly once they get wet and in turn extract vital heat from the body.

 - Warm inner base layer: A sports type base layer of moisture wicking material works best such as a sports jersey, jogging or gym top.
 This will help evaporate off any sweat and stop you feeling the chill when you stop.
 Cotton is best avoided as it traps moisture and hence doesn’t allow this to happen and when damp, stays damp!

 - Mid Layer/Warmth layers: It is better to wear several relatively thin layers than a single thick one so you can more easily adjust your temperature.
 The Mid Layer absorbs the moisture from your base layer and generally this layer can be wool or fleece which both stay warm when wet, fleece being lighter and quicker to dry.
 Like the base layer, various fleeces are available to suit different seasons or activities.
 Micro fleeces are very popular as are windproof fleeces which have the advantage of keeping a chill wind off the body.
 All are available in crew or zip top neck, this is a personal choice, and fleeces with zips allow more temperature control than crew neck types.